 The reports we produce from your answers to multiple choice questions are aggregated and anonymised.
 This means that individual responses cannot be identified and your answers remain confidential.

-Your individual answers to multiple choice questions will be accessed by, and visible only to, our staff who are responsible for delivering surveys and research into medical education and training, and their appointed agents or research partners, under strict confidentiality agreements.
+Your individual answers to multiple choice questions will be accessed by, and are visible only to, our staff who are responsible for delivering surveys and research into medical education and training, and their appointed agents or research partners, under strict confidentiality agreements.

-We will not share individual answers to multiple choice questions with other teams in the GMC, or outside of the GMC.
 No one outside of the GMC survey team can identify you by your completion code.

 We also don't publish data where there are fewer than three trainees in your specialty or site, so responses can't be attributed to individuals.
 But your answers will still contribute to the overall findings for your specialty, region or country.